-This famous shrine attracts more visitors than many of the city’s temples, it is often packed with tourists and worshippers alike..
-Built in 1950s this shrine honors the four-faced Brahma God, with each face representing one of the four virtues of kindness, mercy, sympathy and impartiality.
+This famous shrine attracts more visitors than many of the city’s temples, it is often packed with tourists and worshippers alike as it is one of the holiest sites in Bangkok.
+Built in 1950s this shrine honors the four-faced Hindu God Brahma God, Phra Phanom, with each face representing one of the four virtues of kindness, mercy, sympathy and impartiality.

-This beautiful little shrine In the evening there are often traditional Thai dance troupes that perform, and are not to be missed.
+This beautiful little shrine In the evening there are often traditional Thai dance troupes that perform as a they are thanking the shrine for having their prayers answered, and are not to be missed.

 An unending daily stream of visitors come to the shrine offering floral garlands, fruits and teak wood elephants hoping their wishes will come true.
 Additionally, witnessing a live performance of Thai Classical Dance troupe or a lively Chinese Lion Dance definitely adds to a list of reasons why one should not miss the Erawan Shrine.